Securing Automated Insulin Delivery Systems: A Review of Security Threats and Protective Strategies: Background

 \subsubsection{Wireless communication}

-The communication between the three main components of AID systems primarily relies on wireless transmissions for wearable convenience.
-Safe information exchange requires secure, lightweight, and resilient communicational protocols, including proper authentication and encryption.
-However, as examined in \cite{77}, applied protocols often fall short of meeting safety requirements.
-For example, the widely used Bluetooth LE protocol is vulnerable to replay and man-in-the-middle attacks~\cite{137}, allowing adversaries to eavesdrop on communications or inject faulty glucose data and erroneous control commands.
+Communication among the three core components of AID systems primarily relies on wireless transmissions for wearable convenience, making it possible for attackers to intercept, disrupt, or manipulate signals from a distance.
+Secure information exchange requires communication protocols that provide robust encryption, authentication, and resilience under emergencies.
+However, as examined in \cite{77}, protocols commonly applied in AID systems are often lightweight but fail to meet these security requirements.
+For example, the widely used Bluetooth Low Energy (BLE) protocol is vulnerable to replay and man-in-the-middle attacks, allowing adversaries to eavesdrop or inject faulty glucose readings and control commands~\cite{137}.